mlh758/Blog/content/blog/dual-writes.md

 We'll model the `Replicator` like it's a consumer from the log writing into the database.
 This is a synchronous action so it will wait for a reply confirming the write.
 If it fails it will retry until it succeeds.
 This is how we maintain event ordering but it's also why we can't do it inside the request handler process.
-Replication lag is acceptable to some extend in a background process, not at all so within a request handler in the server.
+Replication lag is acceptable to some extent in a background process, not at all so within a request handler in the server.

 On the database side we'll just model the "reply never comes" problem.
 Errors are handled the same way so it would just be noise in the model.